marcosadriano05/todolist/README.md

 # Todolist app

 This app is a simple Todolist where the user manage your tasks.
-It was made with Deno runtime applying TDD concepts to learning purposes.
+It was made with Deno runtime applying TDD concepts and Github Actions workflows to learning purposes.

 ### How to run